 - The Bidwell family, owners of the Arizona Cardinals.
 The Bidwells made about 40 donations totaling more than $230,000 to many high-profile Republicans, including Mitt Romney, House Speaker John Boehner, R-Ohio, and Wisconsin Gov. Scott Walker.
-However, Michael Bidwell, son of franchise owner Bill, also gave to long-time Rep. Ed Pastor, D-Ariz.
+However, Michael Bidwell, son of franchise owner Bill ho has been trying to know how to buy a franchise from his dad, also gave to long-time Rep. Ed Pastor, D-Ariz.

 - The Dallas Cowboy’s ownership — including charismatic general manager Jerry Jones, his daughter, Charlotte Jones Anderson, and other members of the family — donated generously to the state's Republican lieutenant governor, and recently failed Senate candidate, David Dewhurst, in addition to other Republican congressmen.

 - Tim Rooney, an executive for the Pittsburgh Steelers, gave $5,000 to Rep. Tom Rooney, R-Fla., the grandson of Steelers founder Art Rooney — and Tim’s nephew.
 Steelers owner Dan Rooney, meanwhile, an early supporter of President Obama, who was rewarded with an an appointment to the ambassadorship of Ireland, gave $35,000 to the boss' reelection campaign.

 - Bruce Allen, general manager of the Washington Redskins, is backing brother George Allen, the Republican Senate candidate in Virginia.
 The ex- (and, he hopes, future) senator has gotten even more generous support from Tanya Snyder, wife of team owner Daniel Snyder.
 Tanya Snyder also gave money to former GOP presidential candidate Herman Cain.